Regional transit agrees to weighted voting based on contributions

 A legacy partner will receive an additional vote for each $250,000 in pledged annual contributions to the authority.
 A governing entity's portion of the total vote will be capped at 49% so that no single entity gains a majority.

-"It still needs to be a board of people who are working together as opposed to one organization that would take over and be the godfather of the board," said Joel Gardner, executive director.
+"It still needs to be a board of people who are working together as opposed to one organization that would take over and be the godfather of the board," Joel Gardner, executive director, said last week.

 Any new member cities to the authority will be allocated one vote and additional votes based on their financial participation level.